DamECP/AdventOfCode/README.md

-# Advent of Code Scraper
+# Advent of Code Scraper + personnal solutions

 ## English Version

 This repository contains a Python script to fetch Advent of Code exercises and prepare Python files for each day.
+It also includes my personnal solutions (namefiles including ^^).
+The scraper and solutions are handmade but the readme is AI generated.

 ### How it works
 - The script checks if the exercise input and Python files already exist.